lytics/go-lytics/README.md

 * **Entity API** `GET`
 * **Catalog**
 	* Schema `GET`
+* **Query**
+	* All `GET`
+	* Test Evaluation `POST`

 ## Command Line Tool
 We have built out a simple command line tool that lets you test many of the endpoints as well as write the results to files.
 This is a work in progress and will continue to evolve.

 ### Installation